Florida Medical Power of Attorney

 Florida’s Laws on the POA

 Florida does not require all residents to have a medical POA.
-However, if you do not have a Medical Power of Attorney form Florida, your family may fight over what to do when you are in the hospital.
+However, if you do not have a Medical Power of Attorney form, your family may argue over what to do when you are in the hospital.